irbull/toro/src/content/blog/2024/module-loader-deno/esm-loader-deno.md

 In this case, the first import statement pins the import to `0.1.1`.
 The second statement will chose any version `[0.1.0,0.2)`, which means anything from `0.1.0` up to, but not including `0.2`.
 Since `0.1.1` falls in this range and it's already been selected, it will be used for the second import.

-But what if you flip the imports?
+But what if you change the order of the imports?

 ![Import Order](./ranges-flip.png)